alamehan/nice-list/README.md

   * [Arc](https://www.figma.com/community/plugin/762070688792833472/arc) - Curve your text upward, downward or into a circle.
 Adjust the slider and preview the result.

 * Shape Manipulation
+  * [Pixel Perfect](https://www.figma.com/community/plugin/741300632449121669/Pixel-Perfect) - Move everything back onto the pixel grid, round position and dimentions.
-  * [SkewDat](https://www.figma.com/community/plugin/741472919529947576/SkewDat) - You can skew anything & everything in sight within the comfort of everyone's
+  * [SkewDat](https://www.figma.com/community/plugin/741472919529947576/SkewDat) - You can skew anything & everything in sight within the comfort of everyone's.
   * [Shadow Picker](https://www.figma.com/community/plugin/744987207861965946/Shadow-picker) - Stunt & flex with these drop shadows instead, or tweak them to your liking.
   * [Aspects](https://www.figma.com/community/plugin/739222456238688882/Aspects) - A little plugin that helps resize selected elements to fit a certain aspect ratio.
   * [Proportional Scale](https://www.figma.com/community/plugin/756895186298946525/Proportional-Scale) - Easily resize your shapes with all other attributes resizing proportionally.